Glaucoma Diagnosis & Treatment

 Initially, people with glaucoma will lose their peripheral (side) vision.
 If the disease remains untreated, vision loss will likely get worse.
 This can lead to total blindness over time.

 Glaucoma often presents with no symptoms to warn you.
-Many doctors, due to this lack of physical symptoms, have called glaucoma “the silent thief of sight.”
-Therefore, detecting and treating glaucoma early is important to prevent blindness.
+Many doctors, due to this lack of physical symptoms, have called it “the silent thief of sight.”
+Therefore, detecting and treating the disease early is important to prevent blindness.

-When glaucoma is left untreated, progressive vision loss will occur.
+When left untreated, progressive vision loss will occur.
 Here are the typical stages of vision loss:

 - Blind spots in your peripheral vision